 The voice heard whispering on the bizarre soundtrack by Goblin is that of Goblin band member Claudio Simonetti.
-Simonetti stated in interviews that much of what he whispers on the music score is just gibberish.
+Simonetti stated in interviews that much of what he whispers on the music score was just gibberish.

 Jessica Harper said in interviews that the most frightening scene in the film for her was the grand finale where everything explodes and shatters around her as she flees the academy.
 Harper said that the rigged explosions were quite unnerving as they went off close to her.